LLLiPhys/Python-GUI/README.md

-### Introduction
+### A list of Python-GUI projects

-- project1_studentinfo.py: A real python project to build a student info management system
+- 01_studentinfo.py: A real python project to build a student info management system
-- project2_calculator.py: A real python project to build a simple calculator using PyQt5
+- 02_calculator.py: A real python project to build a simple calculator using PyQt5
-- project3_todolist.py: A real python project to create a TODO list using PyQt5
+- 03_todolist.py: A real python project to create a TODO list using PyQt5
-- project4_studentinfo.py: A real python project to revisit `project1_studentinfo` using PyQt5
+- 04_studentinfo.py: A real python project to revisit `01_studentinfo` using PyQt5